nachiket1707-iub/F1-Alternate-Reality/README.md

 # F1 2025 Alternate Reality Dashboard

-This project was part of a two Masters courses - Data Visualization and Usable Artificial Intelligence.
+This project was part of two Masters courses - Data Visualization and Usable Artificial Intelligence.
 The project members were Nachiket Kulkarni and Pratham Mody.
 The project was as follows:

 An interactive Streamlit dashboard that visualizes the 2025 Formula 1 World Championship and explores a counterfactual question: **how could Max Verstappen have won the title?**